remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

 We'll add an <tt>Instruction</tt> that defines a label; the <tt>isExported</tt> flag is true if this symbol should be marked as exported in the GOT.
 As labels have to be unique (i.e. only appear once in a file) the equality test doesn't check the <tt>isExported</tt> flag.
+Not all <tt>Label</tt> options represent the start of functions; if- and while-statements use labels to define control flow.
+We'll use the <tt>isFunction</tt> flag to ensure we only add function-related debug information (in a <tt>[.def](http://tigcc.ticalc.org/doc/gnuasm.html#SEC78)</tt> block before the label) to the <tt>Label</tt>s that denote the start of a function.

 ~~~~
 @Static Classes@ +=
 static final class Definition extends Instruction {
-  final Label label; final boolean isExported; Definition(Label label, boolean isExported) {
+  final Label label; final boolean isExported; boolean isFunction;
+  Definition(Label label, boolean isExported, boolean isFunction) {
     this.label = label; this.isExported = isExported;
+    this.isFunction = isFunction;
   }
   public boolean equals(Object o) {
     return o instanceof Definition && ((Definition)o).label.equals(label);